 What are common cooktop sizes?

 Standard cooktop sizes often correspond to common cabinet widths: 30” and 36”.
 But, cooktops can range from a slim 15” - 24”, to larger 45” and 48” wide models depending on the number and size of burners, amount of trim, and more.
+There are also choices in the number of burners—2-burner, 4-burner or 5-burner cooktops.
 When selecting your size, make sure to allow for countertop space on either side.

 Whirlpool offers a range of cooktop sizes to fit everything from small, apartment kitchens to large islands the whole family can gather around.